Stintipacchio/VScode-Logger/README.md

 7) After the extension has been installed, you’ll be able to see it in the “Extensions “menu and manage it accordingly.

+## Credits

+This extension is a porting of the atom package "atom-logger" (https://github.com/elPeroN/atom-logger.git)